-Sir Michael Philip Jagger (born 26 July 1943), is one half of the most potent songwriting duo of the late '60s and '70s, an upper-class Englishman with a degree from the London School of Economics who still managed to sound authentic channeling American southern blues onstage.
+Sir Michael Philip Jagger (born 26 July 1943), is one half of the most potent songwriting duo of the late '60s and '70s.
+An upper-class Englishman with a degree from the London School of Economics, Jagger still managed to sound like the real deal channeling American southern blues onstage.